Anthonytesla02/Audio-Extractor-working/replit.md

-# MusicBox - Mobile Music Player
+# YouTube to MP3 API

 ## Overview
-A mobile-friendly music player app that allows users to download music from YouTube and save it to their personal library for offline playback.
+A REST API for converting YouTube videos to MP3 and managing a song library.
+Designed for deployment to Railway with a React frontend.

 ## Current State
-Fully functional mobile music player with:
+Fully functional REST API with:
 - YouTube URL extraction and MP3 conversion
-- Database storage for offline playback
-- Music library with playback controls
+- Song library management with CRUD operations
-- Mobile-first responsive design
+- Audio streaming endpoint
+- CORS enabled for React frontend integration
+- Consistent JSON response format

 ## Project Structure
 ```